chenlabUIUC/OrientedPhaseDomain/README.md

 (A) For mapping the strain and domain structures in cathode particles, visit folder "MapStrainAndDomain"

+An example dataset is provided (matrixes of reciprocal lattice vectors: (g220).xlsx and (g002).xlsx), as well as the corresponding mask of the cathode nanoparticle.
+This example dataset is from a cathode nanoparticle at the end of discharge in the aqueous electrolyte at C/10.
 The matrixes of reciprocal lattice vectors are obtained by analyzing the 4D-STEM datasets using the “imToolBox” software package.
 For the instructions on how to analyze the raw 4D-STEM datasets, please refer to: https://github.com/flysteven/imToolBox

-An example of matrixes of reciprocal lattice vectors are provided ((g220).xlsx and (g002).xlsx), as well as the corresponding mask of the cathode particle.
 The following procedures illustrate how to map strain and domain distribution based on the matrixes of reciprocal lattice vectors.
 The following steps should be executed only once:

 1. Open "calculate_strain_g220_g002.m" and run it.
 2. Open "MapStrainforXandY.m" and run it.
 Strain maps will be generated.
 Save strain maps as needed.